Do you need a mortgage broker?

 Here are some steps you can take to help you find the right mortgage broker:

-Compare the fees associated with each broker on your shortlist; some may come with large fees, whereas other mortgage brokers, like us, won’t charge you anything.
+3. Compare the fees associated with each broker on your shortlist; some may come with large fees, whereas other mortgage brokers, like us, won’t charge you anything.
+All mortgage brokers must be upfront with you and clearly outline any charges and their commission before entering into a contract on your behalf.

-Remember, they can control when they start working on your case but they can’t necessarily control how long the application takes.
+4. Find out how quickly they can start working on your application.
+Ask for a suggested timeframe for the completed mortgage to evaluate this against your expected timeline to complete your purchase.
+Remember, they can control when they start working on your case but can’t necessarily control how long the application takes.
 This will depend on the lender, but your broker should be able to advise on potential timescales.

-Your instincts and feelings will play a key role here.
+5. You must also trust your broker.
+Remember, you’ll be sharing personal information and financial details with them.
 Do you like the way they talk to you?
 Do you find the advice they’re giving you helpful?
 Does it feel like they’re doing everything they can?
 And is their advice tailored to your needs?
 If yes, then great.
 If not, you may want to consider looking elsewhere.

 Mortgage broker fees explained